My policy owes a great deal to John Scalzi’s excellent example.

 This is my site.
 On it, I say what I like.
 You are not required to like my opinions.
 (Sometimes I don’t even like them.)
 I reserve the right to moderate comments as I see fit and to ban whomever I please.
 There is a vibrant comment culture here, which I love, and to keep it nice for everyone (most of all for myself) I will not hesitate to use a Hammer of Sweet Justice.

-Trolls may be disemvowelled for a number of reasons, including but not limited to: mansplaining, general douchebaggery, name-calling, and personal attacks.
-You may also find yourself disemvowelled if I find you obnoxious.
-(If you’d like to be re-emvowelled, start being reasonable and civil.
+Trolls may be disemvowelled, kittened, blocked, banned, or mocked for a number of reasons, including but not limited to: mansplaining, general douchebaggery, name-calling, and personal attacks.
+You may also find yourself disemvowelled et al. if I find you obnoxious.
+(If you’d like to be re-emvowelled or unbanned, start being reasonable and civil.
 An apology never hurts, either.)
-I may also kitten comments that deserve such things.
+I may kitten comments that deserve such things.
 I also reserve the right to post, with full identifying information, threats to myself or to anyone else.
-At the very least, such threats deserve to be mercilessly mocked.
+At the very least, such threats deserve to be mercilessly mocked, and will furthermore be retained with said identifying information for law enforcement.